 Backed by careful research and input from collaborating choreographers, historians, and by the study and appreciation of fellow artists’ work, Grandeza Mexicana Folk Ballet Company’s stylized choreography is committed to preserving the traditions and customs of Mexico’s historic past and promising present.

 Performances at noon and 1 p.m. on Saturday and Sunday.

 Meet Nickelodeon’s “Dora the Explorer” characters in between story readings from such books as Papagayo: The Mischief Maker, Jabuti: A Trickster Tale from the Amazon, The Great Tree: A Tale of the Amazon Rain Forest.

-ScholarShare also presents crafts for kids!
+ScholarShare also presents crafts for kids (on Saturday).
 The little ones can try their hands at Papel picado—cutting out animal figures in colorful craft paper—as well as paper marigold flowers and some of Dora the Explorer’s favorite activities.

 Be sure to get your Day of the Dead calacas face painting, too!